sockeqwe/mosby/README.md

 # Migrating
 See the [project website](http://hannesdorfmann.com/mosby/) for migrating from Mosby 1.x to Mosby 2.0

+# Conductor
+Mosby has a plugin for [Conductor](https://github.com/bluelinelabs/Conductor).
+You can find it here: https://github.com/sockeqwe/mosby-conductor

 # License
 ```
 Copyright 2015 Hannes Dorfmann